Heatblur-Simulations/f-4e-manual/src/systems/radar.md

-The Antenna Hand Controller is a joystick found only in the WSO cockpit on the right console; the joystick integrates with the radar to perform range (fore and aft) and azimuth (left and right) positional control of the acquisition symbol on the radar display in the air to air modes, as well as seeker/EO sensor direction with Maverick and Pave Spike.
+The Antenna Hand Controller is a joystick found only in the WSO cockpit on the right console; the joystick integrates with the radar to perform range (fore and aft) and azimuth (left and right) positional control of the acquisition symbol on the radar display in the air-to-air modes, as well as seeker/EO sensor direction with Maverick and Pave Spike.
 Additionally, the joystick includes the Antenna Elevation Control thumbwheel, which controls the elevation angle of the antenna, displayed via the EL strobe on the DSCG display; this elevation scan is limited in both up and down movement to 60 degrees.

 In the index finger position of the Antenna Hand Controller is the Action Switch; a two-position switch designated half-action in the first detent, and full-action with full engagement.
-In air to air modes, half-action initiates visibility of the range strobe, allowing for proper range alignment with a target return for automatic lockon, or selection of MAN Vc rates required for a manual lock.
+In air-to- air modes, half-action initiates visibility of the range strobe, allowing for proper range alignment with a target return for automatic lockon, or selection of MAN Vc rates required for a manual lock.
 With proper bracketing and range strobe adjustment, full-action attempts the automatic lockon, or